rodneyshupe/Cookbook/Recipes/Entrees-Poultry.rst

 Turkey
 ^^^^^^

--  1 turkey (12 to 15 pounds), giblets and neck reserved for gravy, if making
+-  1 turkey, 12 to 15 pounds (5.4 to 6.8kg), giblets and neck reserved for gravy, if making
 -  3 tablespoons plus 2 teaspoons kosher salt
 -  2 teaspoons baking powder
--  12 ounces salt pork, cut into 1/4-inch-thick slices and rinsed
+-  12 ounces (340g) salt pork, cut into 1/4-inch-thick slices and rinsed

 Stuffing
 ^^^^^^^^

--  1 1/2 pounds white sandwich bread (about 15 slices), cut into
+-  1 1/2 pounds (680g) white sandwich bread (about 15 slices), cut into
    1/2-inch cubes (about 12 cups)
 -  4 tablespoons unsalted butter, plus extra for baking dish
 -  1 medium onion, chopped fine (about 1 cup)